Cream Cheese Cake – German Style – Delicious and Easy to Make

 For the filling:

-- Whisk 1 smooth Ricotta (375g), the Coles or Woolie one is best with pure icing sugar and 1tsp corn starch for about 2-3 minutes until nicely combined.
+- Whisk 1 smooth Ricotta (375g), the Coles or Woolie one is best with 180g of pure icing sugar and 1tsp corn starch for about 2-3 minutes until nicely combined.
 Set aside.

 - Whisk 1 pure cream ( Pauls 200ml is best) + 1tsp corn starch + 1tsp pure icing sugar and some vanilla flavour until nice and fluffy-firm texture.
 Don’t over-whisk it.
 Important!!!
 The cream and the dish you use for whisking must be super cold.
 Otherwise, you will have butter instead of fluffy whipped cream.
 I usually place the bowl in a freezer for about 5-10 minutes before using it.